SyafiqTermizi/ResearchMethod/28_9/note.md

 3. Say precisely what you mean
 4. State the problem in a way that reflects an open mind about its solution
 5. Edit your work

+## Example of research problem
+various protocol must be used in a hetergoenous network. the complexity of the protocols increases as the number of devices increases. hence, it should be a method to reduce the complexity of the protocols